timjrobinson/SublimeNavigationHistory/README.md

 ### Issues ###

 This plugin does not track small navigation changes such as moving one line or character, this is so it's easier to go back to the last big block of code you were working on and moving one line or character backwards via a hotkey is not something most users want to do.

+This does not track your scroll position, only where your cusor was placed.

 ### Credits ###